alexnikop/cil-text-classification/README.md

 * Glove 300d vectors are used to initialize word embeddings.
 Good results can be obtained by randomly intiailizing and training the ebedding matrix too.

 # run code
-In order to run the code you neeed to set the required data paths on top of process_data.py. sentiment.py file can be executed after process_data.py has created the required files (embeddings.pickle, final_train_dataset.txt, final_test_dataset.txt, word_index.txt)
+In order to run the code you need to set the required data paths on top of process_data.py.
+Then, sentiment.py can be executed, after process_data.py has created the required files (embeddings.pickle, final_train_dataset.txt, final_test_dataset.txt, word_index.txt)